-Boyfriend and I often visit parks on our travels.
-Botanical gardens, city parks… We like places where we can go for a stroll while also having something to look at.
-They can be a bit hit or miss, though, and when we visited Queensland in Australia, I didn't know if Paronella Park would live up to its raving reviews.
+I often visit parks on my travels.
+Botanical gardens, city parks, … I like places where I can go for a stroll while also having something to look at.
+They can be a bit hit or miss, though, and when I visited Queensland in Australia with an ex, I didn't know if Paronella Park would live up to its raving reviews.

 I'm now happy to say that it did.

 - Paronella Park prices and practical information

 - Paronella Park accommodation

 Paronella Park history

 Paronella Park was founded by José Paronella, who came to Queensland in 1913 to work as a sugar cane cutter.
 He worked his way up in this industry and fell in love with the region.
 So much so, that he purchased a piece of land there in 1929.

 Paronella never planned it to be a private property.
 Instead, he turned the land into a park to be enjoyed by everyone.
 It had a reception area, a castle, his own home, a theater, refreshment rooms, and a museum.